pirapira/ethereum-formal-verification-overview/README.md

-# Formal Verification of Smart Contracts
+# Overview: Formal Verification of Smart Contracts (my projects only for now)

 This is the start page about my efforts around smart contract verification.